5 Steps to Protect Collections From Improper Temperatures

 Cellulose nitrate film is flammable and has additional fire code requirements in addition to cold storage.
 Learn more about how to identify cellulose nitrate in our cold storage planning guide.

-Describe how researchers and others will request access to stored materials, who will be entrusted with access to cold storage areas, where and how materials will be acclimated as they are brought into and out of cold storage, and where and how researchers will be allowed to study materials after they’re brought out of storage.
+To effectively track and protect items, create a strategy for how researchers and other users will request access to stored materials, who will be entrusted with access to cold storage areas, where and how materials will be acclimated as they are brought into and out of cold storage, and where and how researchers will be allowed to study materials after they're brought out of storage.

-Smaller collections can be stored in refrigerators or freezers, but be sure to use models that maintain a constant temperature.
-Medium-sized collections can be stored on shelving or museum cabinets housed in small walk-in coolers.
-Larger collections are generally stored in compactors housed in purpose-built cold rooms and walk-in freezers.
+Smaller collections can be stored in residential refrigerators or freezers that maintain a constant temperature.
+Medium-sized collections can be stored on shelving or museum cabinets housed in small walk-in coolers or freezers.
+Larger collections can be stored in High-Density Mobile Storage systems housed in purpose-built cold rooms and walk-in coolers or freezers.

 Planning is Key

-Although cold storage is expensive, it doesn’t have to be out of reach for your institution.
-Careful preparation and planning can help build a system that ensures materials are preserved for future generations — and that provides room to grow in the future .
+Although cold storage is expensive, it doesn't have to be out of reach for your institution.
+Careful preparation and planning can help build a system that creates room for growth and ensures materials are preserved for future generations.

 Want to learn more about risk management in museums?